 How long will stay-in-place measures last?
 That’s the million-dollar question.
 But school districts have closed their schools and announced that the rest of the 2019-2020 academic year will take place from home.
 But eventually when we head back to class, educators will have an immense amount of understanding for which parts of remote teaching/learning work well and can hopefully use these lessons to continue educating K-12 students remotely when needed.

 COVID-19 will pass.
 And hopefully – optimistically – we can find some sort of silver lining and what’s happening in academics now for good in the long run.
 Students, as they always have, will continue to miss school because they are either sick or out of the classroom for other reasons, such as family travel.
 The lessons being learned today will certainly help their education continue – once they are well enough or can connect online.

 What was normal yesterday is abnormal today and will help create the new normal of tomorrow.
 The learning gap has widened, but there are also lessons to be learned and new ways of teaching that will increase engagement and help students make up for the lost time in the classroom.
 It’s providing some much-needed scheduled time and allowing classroom lessons to continue.

 The U.S. education system is being forever changed and you are an integral part of it.
 We want to help you to continue to reach out to your students and stay connected in a time where face-to-face human connection isn’t happening.

-Feel free to download our free Mobile Learning Guide and take part in one of our Mobile Learning webinars.
-You can also reach out to a Promethean representative to find out how we can support you as you continue teaching students across the United States – remotely.
+Reach out to a Promethean representative to find out how we can support you as you continue teaching students across the United States – remotely.